YourmixJNR/LinkifyHub/README.md

 **URL Extractor:**

-- Enter or paste text containing one or multiple URLs into the input field.
+- Enter or paste the webpage URLs into the input field.
-- Click the "Extract URLs" button to extract all URLs from the text.
+- Click the "Extract URLs" button to extract all Image \ Video URLs from the webpage.
-- The extracted URLs will be displayed below the input field.
+- The extracted URLs will be displayed above the input field.

 ## API Integration